 4. Meal Prep

 I cannot stress enough the importance of having healthy foods prepped and ready to eat!
 If this means buying an organic rotisserie chicken, pre-chopped veggies, etc. and you can afford the added price, by all means, do so!
 But if not, this prep work will have a huge impact on your eating habits.
 Make it easier on yourself and do prep work one or two days a week.
-For example, I could up a few pounds of organic chicken breast (I simply season with salt and garlic powder) at least once a week.
+For example, I cook up a few pounds of organic chicken breast (I season with salt and garlic powder) at least once a week.
 I meal prep a double batch of Paleo Asian-Inspired Meatballs, freeze, and pull out for packed lunches or quick dinners.
 For breakfast, I love utilizing my Crock Pot and make a batch of Warm Breakfast Crock Pot Millet each week.

 5. Grab a Buddy